edv1n/gondi/README.md

 import ("entity")

 func main() {
-    e := entity.New() // NOOO, linter will indicate error, as Entity has a constructor }
+    e := entity.New() // calling constructor of Entity, so passed }
 ````